Exploring Device Management.

 In an enterprise environment, managing local Windows groups such as Administrators

-is critical for ensuring secure access to systems.
+and Remote Desktop Users is critical for ensuring secure access to systems.
 Intune,

 Microsoft’s mobile device management (MDM) platform, offers powerful Account Protection